A Rating Quality Methodology for the Theoretical Description of Experimental Data: Application to Real Data

 \subsection{Models and Data Sources}

-Eight theoretical models are evaluated (Table \ref{tab:models}):
+Eight theoretical models are evaluated (table~\ref{tab:models}).

-Starting values of local $R_i = \chi^2_i/\nu_i$ for all models across seven zones are compiled in Table \ref{tab:start_params} from comparisons with ALICE data \cite{alice_lambda_kshort,alice_ppb_502_spectra}.
-These $R_i$ values represent the foundation for calculating quality scores $Q_i$ via Eq.~\eqref{eq:qi_formula}.
+Starting values of local $R_i = \chi^2_i/\nu_i$ for all models across seven zones are compiled in table~\ref{tab:start_params}.
+For zones~1--4, $R_i$ values are obtained from comparisons with ALICE data~\cite{alice_lambda_kshort,alice_ppb_502_spectra}; for zones~5--7, they represent theoretically motivated estimates consistent with the pQCD extrapolation framework (section~\ref{sec:boundary_validation}).
+These $R_i$ values represent the foundation for calculating quality scores $Q_i$ via eq.~\eqref{eq:qi_formula}.

 Key observations: EPOS-LHC excels at low $p_T$ ($R_1 = 0.9$) but deteriorates at high $p_T$ ($R_7 = 4.0$).
-PYTHIA8 shows opposite trend: $R_4 = 0.9$, $R_5 = 0.8$ (excellent for jets).
-PHSD maintains consistently low $R_i \leq 1.0$ in zones 1--4, explaining its superiority for baryons.
+PYTHIA8 shows the opposite trend: $R_4 = 0.9$, $R_5 = 0.8$ (excellent for jets, zones~5--7).
+PHSD is the only model maintaining consistently low $R_i \leq 1.0$ across all zones~1--4 for \emph{both} mesons and baryons --- a consequence of its microscopic QGP transport coupled with coalescence hadronisation.
+This zone-by-zone pattern already signals, at the level of raw $R_i$ values, that PHSD may achieve the broadest kinematic coverage, a finding confirmed by the composite rating in section~\ref{sec:ranking}.